 Have you managed to meet and/or make friends with Asian actors and actresses?

 Yes, I have moved to Japan and I made friends with many actors here.
-My best friend is Kazuya Shimizu, an actor known from a movie Azumi and a Tokusatsu show Ultraman Gaia.
+My best friend is Kazuya Shimizu, an actor known from the movie Azumi and the Tokusatsu show Ultraman Gaia.
 Other actors I know are Hiroshi Watari (Space Sheriff Sharivan) and Rika Kishida (Chōjin Sentai Jetman series).
 The actors I had worked, and with whom I still have contact, are Lei Chen (who made his debut in The Resistance) and Jeremy Marr Williams who played an American journalist in the same movie.

 Do you have any upcoming projects?

 Right now, I am working on some projects, which are in script development, in Japan.
 They may begin soon, perhaps next year.
 China, however, is a finished chapter.
 My contract expired in 2014 and, with a mixture of sadness and elation, I shook hands with the producers and said goodbye.

 If you are interested in Johan's work, please refer to his profile on IMDb for full filmography.